 This tea is absolutely refreshing and it's a great way to enjoy fruit with your tea.

-I like to use loose leaf tea with jasmine flowers.
+I like to use loose leaf tea with jasmine flowers, which also works great in jasmine tea poached pears.
 They can come as pearls, which are dried and rolled up.

 Jasmine tea is a delicate tea that can be bitter if brewed at too hot of a temperature.